#1 - Recycle

 Paper items that are easily rippable and do not have foil, metallic or glitter design features can be recycled in Onondaga County.
 This includes items such as:

-• Cereal, pasta and other food boxes (NOT frozen food boxes though, they go in the trash)
+- Cereal, pasta and other food boxes (NOT frozen food boxes though, those go in the trash)

-• Pizza boxes (providing they are not FROZEN pizza boxes; they go in the trash)
+- Pizza boxes (providing they are not FROZEN pizza boxes; those go in the trash)

-• Softcover books (notebooks, phone books, pamphlets, paperbacks)
+- Softcover books (notepads, phone books, pamphlets, paperbacks)

 The papers above can also be taken to OCRRA’s Rock Cut Road Transfer Station.